johanjuulj/phonesurveytool/README.md

 First you need to create a Twilio account.
 For more information on account types check https://www.twilio.com/docs/messaging/build-your-account

 Or go straight to sign-up https://www.twilio.com/try-twilio

+In testing please go under "sandbox" and find the datapoints TWILIO_SID & AUTH_TOKEN these are to be inserted into the .env file prior to launching the web application.

+__Setup MongoDB__

+Setup and MongoDB account and connect it to your prefered cloud hosting service.
+For more indepth information see https://www.mongodb.com/free-cloud-database

+After completing the setup please find the MongoDB URI and insert it into the .env file.

 ```bash